Sintexer/learning-path/05 - Common IT knowledge/Cloud/Serverless.md

 With **serverless compute**, you can spend time on the things that differentiate your application, rather than spending time on ensuring *availability*, *scaling*, and *managing servers*. **Serverless** is a *cloud computing model* where you don't have to manage *servers* or *infrastructure*.
 Instead, you simply write and deploy your code, and the cloud **provider takes care** of everything else.
+Serverless also decreases [[Time-to-Market]].
 Every definition of serverless mentions the following four aspects:

 - There are **no servers** to provision or manage.
 - It **scales** with usage.